Scaling Data-Constrained Language Models: Experimental Setup

 \section{Experimental Setup}

-For all experiments, we train transformer decoder language models with the GPT-2 architecture and tokenizer~\cite{radford2019language}.
+For all experiments, we train transformer language models with the GPT-2 architecture and tokenizer~\cite{radford2019language}.
 Models have up to 8.7 billion parameters and are trained for up to 900 billion total tokens.
 Following~\cite{hoffmann2022training} we use cosine learning rate schedules that decay 10$\times$ over the course of training for each model (different schedules led to different estimates in \cite{kaplan2020scaling}).
 Unlike~\cite{kaplan2020scaling}, we do not use early stopping to also explore the extent of overfitting when repeating.
 Other hyperparameters are based on prior work~\cite{rae2021scaling,hoffmann2022training} and detailed in \autoref{sec:arch}.
 Models are trained on subsets of C4~\cite{raffel2020exploring}.
 The data constraints are carefully defined to ensure maximal overlap as shown in \autoref{fig:composition}.
 Unlike~\cite{hernandez2022scaling}, we always repeat the entire available data rather than subsets of it.
-As repeating data can result in extreme overfitting (see \autoref{sec:trainlossc4}), we always report loss on a held-out test set (see \autoref{sec:eval}).
+Data is shuffled after each epoch.
+As repeating data can result in extreme overfitting (see \autoref{sec:trainlossc4}), we report loss on a held-out test set unless otherwise specified (see \autoref{sec:eval}).
 This contrasts training loss used in~\cite{hoffmann2022training}, but should not alter our findings as the held-out data stems from the same underlying dataset.